myselfhimself/gmic-py/docs/tutorials.rst

     g.run("repeat $! blur[$>] {$>*2} done output tuto3_gif_blurred_gmicclike_separated_images.png", images_list)

-.. gmicpic:: input_glob tuto3_gif_blurred_gmicclike_separated_images*.png _document_gmic display
+.. gmicpic:: input_glob tuto3_gif_blurred_gmicclike_separated_images_0*.png _document_gmic display

 You have added two special effects to our animation!!!
-Congratulation!!!
+Congratulations!!!

 Now is the time to flatten all our frames onto a sheet of paper :)